chrisgoringe/cg-image-picker/README.md

 ## Trigger?

 The trigger input is optional, can take any input, and is ignored.
 You use it to ensure that an upstream node runs before this one.
-So if you are choosin
+Mostly useful for choosing between latents (see below).

 ## Send a second choice?